 ROBERT PATTINSON: It’s weird.
 I made this massive thing about never talking about anything personal in public.
 And it made absolutely no difference.
 People just made stuff up.
-When you’re part of someone else’s narrative, there’s really nothing you can do about it.
+When you’re part of someone else’s narrative, then there’s really nothing you can do about it.
 I tried to avoid being photographed for a while because I thought that would make it impossible to write a story.
 But they just used old photographs.

 How is it now?
 Are you able to live a normal life?

 It’s a lot easier now than it used to be.
 I hardly get noticed in London anymore, for example.
 Even LA is better.
 It used to be crazy there, but now it’s fine.
 I’ve decided that I’m not going to hide behind a hat or a disguise anymore.
-It can really take a toll on you mentally if all you think about when you wake up is: “How well will this outfit prevent me from being recognized?”
+It can really take a toll on you mentally if all you think about when you wake up is: “How well will this outfit prevent me from being recognised?”
 It can drive you crazy.
-But I’ve realized that I just need to deal with it.
+But I’ve realised that I just need to deal with it.